llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 in order to build OpenMP subtrees without failing many assertions in the OpenMP implementation, but enabling OpenMP support normally prevents OpenMP directives from being discarded.
-Moreover, OpenMP directives in system headers must be parsed (at least for some offloading devices) for correct codegen from the OpenMP translation.
+Moreover, OpenMP directives in system headers must be parsed for correct codegen from the OpenMP translation.
+In particular, OpenMP variant directives are used in (1) the `acc_on_device` implementation in Clacc's `openacc.h`, and (2) the OpenMP wrappers LLVM provides for some system headers when compiling for certain offloading devices.

 To implement all this, Clacc extends the front end as follows: